Matthew-Hurrell/viva-la-nacho/README.md

 # **Viva La Nacho**

 Viva La Nacho is a full stack web application that gives users a platform to view and share Mexican recipes.
-The intention of the site is to provide a simple, intuitive, visually appealing and user friendly platform for users to share Mexican inspired recipes and interact with the community.
+The intention of the site is to provide a simple, intuitive, visually appealing and user-friendly platform for users to share Mexican-inspired recipes and interact with the community.
 The intended target audience is anyone with an interest in cooking and Mexican food.
 The target audience will mostly span across men and women from young adults to older generations.

 The application impliments user authorisation and full CRUD functionality, allowing users to create, update, read and delete recipes stored in a relational database management system.
 Users can also like recipes to save them to their favourites list and interact with other users via recipe comments.

-The site also features a back end admin dashboard that allows an administrator to review and approve user comments, as well as monitor and edit recipes and users.
+The site also features a back-end admin dashboard that allows an administrator to review and approve user comments, as well as monitor and edit recipes.

 Link to the live site - [Viva La Nacho](https://viva-la-nacho.herokuapp.com/)